 Also, with legacy ERP, new versions aren’t released very often.
 So you need a hot fix if you don’t want to wait months for the next release of the software.

-With Acumatica, the philosophy is simple.
+With Acumatica, the general philosophy is simple.
 If you uncover a bug, they’ll fix it in the next release of the software.
 And that is very likely less than a few weeks away.
 Acumatica doesn’t want to get bogged down creating one-off hot fixes.

 Major Releases and Minor Updates